emorydunn/CaptureOneScripts/README.md

 New directories are created adjacent to the current capture directory, _unless_ the capture directory is "Capture", in which case new folders are made inside.

-If the boolean in `getDirs(_:)` is `true` then the script will only prompt for one name.
+  Set `repeatPrompt` to `false` to only prompt for one name.

-If the boolean in `addFavorites(_:_:)` is `true` then the capture directory will be set to the *first* directory name entered.
+  If `setCaptureFolder` is `true` then the capture directory will be set to the *first* directory name entered.

 ### Select Next/ Previous Capture

 Moves the capture directory up or down the list of favorites relative to the current capture directory.

-_Note_: The new versions of these scripts will only work in Capture One 12.
+_Note_: The new versions of these scripts will only work in Capture One 12 and later.

 [favorite_order]: https://emorydunn.com/2018/02/27/Capture-One-Collections-and-AppleScript

 ### Smart Album For Selection

 Creates a smart album from the name of the selected album.

 There are two parameters for configuring the search terms:

 - `theDelimiter`, default `_`
 - `itemNumber`, default `3`

 The script splits the name on the delimiter and selects the `itemNumber` item in the new list for the search term.
 For instance, `some_file_name` would have a smart album called `name` made for it.

 ### Batch Rename Collection

 Sorts the current collection by date (ascending), sets the rename counter to 1, and renames all variants.